-Don’t be scared to fertilize at seeding, because those young seedlings will need the added push to quickly start germinating and establishing.
+Don’t be wary about fertilizing at seeding, because those young seedlings will need the added push to quickly start germinating and establishing turf.
 The existing grass will get a boost, too.

 Plant Your Seeds

-Use a rotary or drop-type grass seeder rather than applying by hand, says the Nebraska Extension.
-Be sure your spreader is set properly to make sure it’s applying the correct amount of seed.
+Use a drop-type grass seeder rather than applying by hand or using a rotary spreader.
+(These are better suited for fertilizer.)
+Be sure your spreader is set to apply the correct amount of seed.

-Overseeding requires about half the normal seeding rate, or the rate that would be used on bare soil, including totally bare spots in your lawn.
-For tall fescue, the normal rate is generally 6 to 8 pounds of seed per 1,000 square feet on bare soil.
+Be sure to use the right amount of seed.
+Overseeding requires about half the normal seeding rate.
+For tall fescue on bare soil, experts put that rate at 6 to 8 pounds of seed per 1,000 square feet (something that can be double-checked; it should be listed on the bag).
 Cut that in half for overseeding and you get 3 to 4 pounds per 1,000 square feet.

-“People either water too much, which smothers the seed, or they don’t water enough so it doesn’t come out,” he says.
+Water regularly to keep the seedbed moist and ensure rapid germination.
+Failing to keep the seedbed moist is a common mistake when overseeding.
+“People either water too much, which smothers the seed, or they don’t water enough, so it doesn’t come out,” Good says.